-Staff Response: The subject property contains frontage on both North Pioneer Street and North Shore Street.
+Recommended FINDING for approval: The subject property contains frontage on both North Pioneer Street and North Shore Street.
 The subject property is confined within the boundary of the Lowell Downtown Master Plan and accompanying Regulating Plan.
 The aforementioned Plan does include right-of-way improvements for North Shore Drive and North Pioneer Street.

-At this time the City is not requiring the applicant to sign a waiver of remonstrance for future improvements of North Shore Drive because North Shore is already built and existing and there are no quantifiable impacts from Phase 1 to North Shore Drive that would necessitate North Shore Drive being improved to the street section standards as seen in the Downtown Master Plan and North Shore Drive is not being used for access onto the site.
+At this time the City is not requiring the applicant to sign a waiver of remonstrance for future improvements of North Shore Drive.
+This is because North Shore is already built and existing and there are no quantifiable impacts from Phase 1.